dunglas/frankenphp/docs/extensions.md

 echo Order::STATE_PENDING;   // 0
 ```

 The directive supports various value types including strings, integers, booleans, floats, and iota constants.
 When using `iota`, the generator automatically assigns sequential values (0, 1, 2, etc.).
-Global constants become available in your PHP code as global constants, while class constants are scoped to their respective classes.
+Global constants become available in your PHP code as global constants, while class constants are scoped to their respective classes using the public visibility.
 When using integers, different possible notation (binary, hex, octal) are supported and dumped as is in the PHP stub file.

 You can use constants just like you are used to in the Go code.
 For example, let's take the `repeat_this()` function we declared earlier and change the last argument to an integer: